 - Warning. - Customized Restrictions or Projects: Including but not limited to: letter of apology, presentation of a workshop, preparation of a research paper or project, social probation, community service, assessment or evaluation, counseling, no contact orders (may include restricted access to campus services/amenities/enrollment/facilities/etc.), assigned a mentor/role model, required community/organizational involvement, restitution for damages, punitive fines, eviction from residence halls, loss of privileges (i.e. visiting privileges in housing or denial of access to computer or other campus services) prohibiting membership or leadership in campus organizations; or denial of participation in any official athletic or non-athletic extracurricular activity, including practices or travel; or withholding of official transcript or degree; or blocking from enrollment for a specified period of time; intervention program (may require a fee); or any combination of the above. - Conduct probation: A student may be placed on conduct probation for a specified time frame.
 If a second violation occurs while a student is on probation, disciplinary action will be based on both charges.
-If the student has a Dean's disciplinary hold on the student records, it is removed at the discretion of the Conduct Officer.

-- Suspension: A student may be suspended from the University for a definite period of time not less than the remainder of the current semester in which student is enrolled.
+If the student has a Dean's disciplinary hold on the student records, it is removed at the discretion of the Conduct Officer. - Suspension: A student may be suspended from the University for a definite period of time not less than the remainder of the current semester in which student is enrolled.
 The student who has been suspended may apply for readmission at the close of the period for which the student was suspended.
 A suspension hold will be placed on the student's transcript during the period of suspension. - Expulsion: When a student is expelled, a record of this action will be noted on the student's transcript and it will be a part of the student's permanent record in the Office of the Registrar.
-A student who is expelled will not be allowed to re-enter the university. - Degree revocation or rescission of credit. - Temporary suspension: A student may be temporarily suspended from the university or university housing prior to the student code of conduct hearing to ensure safety and wellbeing of members of the university community or preservation of university property; to ensure a student's own physical or emotional safety and well-being; and/or if the student poses an ongoing threat or disruption.
-Such an administrative decision will be effective immediately.
-During the temporary suspension, a student may be denied access to university housing and/or all other university activities, privileges, and property for which the student might otherwise be eligible, as the conduct officer may determine to be appropriate.
-The temporary suspension does not replace the regular process, which shall proceed on the normal schedule, up to and through a student hearing and appeal, if required.
-The student will be notified in writing of this action and the reasons for the temporary suspension.
-The notice shall include the time, date, and place of an initial hearing at which the student may show cause why his or her continued presence on the campus or in university housing does not constitute a threat
+A student who is expelled will not be allowed to re-enter the university. - Degree revocation or rescission of credit. - Employment suspension or termination.